Asymptotic for the rightmost zeros of Bell and Eulerian polynomials: -Bell polynomials

 The $r$-Bell polynomials $\Be_{n,r}$, $n\ge 0$, are defined by

 (see, for instance, \cite{mez,MeCo,MeRa}).

 The Stirling numbers of the second kind and the Bell polynomials are the case $r=0$ (see (\ref{comp0})).

-For $r>0$, the $r$-Bell polynomials have simple and negative zeros, and the zeros of $\Be_{n+1,r}$ interlace the zeros of $\Be_{n,r}$ (see \cite{wil}, \cite{mez}).
-We denote $\zeta_{m,r}(n)$, $1\le m\le n$, for the negative zeros of the $n$-th $r$-Bell polynomial, ordered in decreasing size.
+For $r>0$, the $r$-Bell polynomials have simple and negative zeros, and the zeros of $\Be_{n+1,r}$ strictly interlace the zeros of $\Be_{n,r}$ (see \cite{wil}, \cite{mez}).
+We denote $\zeta_{m,r}(n)$, $1\le m\le n$, for the negative zeros of the $n$-th $r$-Bell polynomial, arranged in decreasing order.